iterative/dvc.org/content/docs/command-reference/cache/dir.md

 **relative to the config file location**.
 However, if the `value` provided is an absolute path, then it's preserved as it is.

-If no path `value` is provided to this command, it prints the path for current cache directory.
+If no path `value` is given, it prints the current path of the cache directory.
 The value is searched in the system, global, project, and local config files by default (in that order).
 Options `--system`, `--global`, `--project`, and `--local` can be used to look only in one place.